Phile-matology/Git-Learning/README.md

 If so, maybe I should pull request and merge the new branch.
 Oh!
 I discover the choices below.
 I'll test the latter.

+It's said that pull and fetch have different ways to influence the local storage.
+I'll test it by changing this README text.